dotnet/designs/proposed/runtime-binding.md

 The host exposes the following configuration knobs that you can use to control binding behavior:

-### DOTNET_ROLL_FORWARD_ON_NO_CANDIDATE_FX

-This setting is described in [Roll Forward On No Candidate Fx](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md).
-It does not have the right behavior or UX.
-We will deprecate this setting for 3.0+.

 ### RollForward

 We will introduce a new knob, called `RollForward`, with the following values:

+* `None` -- Do not roll forward.
+Only bind to specified version.
-* `patch` -- Roll forward to the highest patch verison.
+* `Patch` -- Roll forward to the highest patch verison.
 This disables minor version roll forward.
-* `minor` -- Roll forward to the lowest higher minor verison, if requested minor version is missing.
+* `Minor` -- Roll forward to the lowest higher minor verison, if requested minor version is missing.
+If the requested minor version is present, then the `Patch` policy is used.
-* `major` -- Roll forward to lowest higher major version, and lowest minor version, if requested major version is missing
+* `Major` -- Roll forward to lowest higher major version, and lowest minor version, if requested major version is missing.
+If the requested major version is present, then the `Minor` and `Patch` policies are used, as appropriate.
-* `UseLatestMinor` -- Roll forward to latest minor version, even if requested minor version is on machine.
+* `AlwaysLatestMinor` -- Roll forward to latest minor version, even if requested minor version is present.
 Intended for COM hosting scenario.
-* `UseLatestMajor` -- Roll forward to latest major and highest minor version, even if requested major is on machine.
+* `AlwaysLatestMajor` -- Roll forward to latest major and highest minor version, even if requested major is present.
 Intended for COM hosting scenario.

-There is no default setting.
+`Minor` is the default setting.
 See **Configuration Precedence** for more information.

 Can be specified via the following ways: